SwiftStudies/OysterKit/Documentation/STLR.md

   - `.newline` All newline characters, matching for example both newline and carriage return
   - `.whitespaceOrNewline` All white space and newline characters
   - `.backslash` The backslash character
+  - `.endOfFile` The end of the file.
+NB: Normally you will use lookahead with this character class (e.g. if you want to ensure you are at the end of the file `>>.endOfFile` or that you  are not at the end of the file `>>!.endOfFile`)

 For example, a rule to capture a co-ordinate might be